glenkleidon/DelphiTips/README.md

 ### Line Endings
 Internally the string structure is managed as a TStringlist, so the line ending symantics are a consequence of that architecture.
-The

 The \<CR\> (Carriage Return, ASCII-13) cannot be represented as a single line in the TStringlist (by default) and consequently are always converted to \<LF\> (Line Feed, ASCII-10).
 So \<CRLF\> becomes \<LF\>, \<CR\> becomes \<LF\>, \<CRLF\>\<LF\> becomes \<LF\>\<LF\>.
 At this stage, to preserve \<CR\>, you must pre-process the string representation using an alternate encoding scheme (eg HTML encoding )